Frequently Asked Questions

 1. What do you write?

-I write books for young adults!
-Currently, most of my work is fantasy, but I also dabble in contemporary and a little light sci-fi.
-All of my books feature queer main characters and ensemble casts.
+I write sapphic books!
+Currently, most of my work is fantasy, but I also dabble in historical fiction and a little light sci-fi.
 I am the author of The Seafarer’s Kiss duology, a Norse myth inspired retelling of The Little Mermaid.
 My latest book, Ruinsong, is also high fantasy.
 It is a f/f romance that takes place in a world where magic is sung, ruled over by a tyrant queen and a quartet of goddesses.
-I also write for games and web applications.
+Currently, I am working on expanding into adult books.
+Watch this space!

 2. Will you visit my school, library, or youth group?